 Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a dangerous instrument, including, but not limited to, a gun or a knife, may be subject to expulsion from the school by the Principal.
 Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a controlled substance, including, but not limited to, marijuana, cocaine, and heroin, may be subject to expulsion from the school by the Principal.
-Any student who assaults a Principal, Assistant Principal, teacher, teacher's aide or other educational staff on school premises or at school-related events, including athletic games, may be subject to expulsion from the school by the Principal staff on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the school by the Principal staff on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the school by the Principal staff on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the School by the Principal.
+Any student who assaults a Principal, Assistant Principal, teacher, teacher's aide or other educational staff on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the School by the Principal.